-We empower our clients to take the first step.
+We empower our clients to step out into the unknown…

 Shannon is a great coach.
 She really adapts to our specific needs with a tailor-made approach.
 As a teacher, she always displayed passion, creativity and dedication.

 She assisted our company in understanding American business culture, so we have been more successful in our business ventures.
 She also helped me to be integrated into American culture.

 Joerg is a client from Germany who relocated to California with his family.